Good enough and cheap enough to drink everyday, the McManis Cabernet Sauvignon from Lodi.

+Sample submitted for review.
 SRP of $12 and available for as low as $8.
-Sample received courtesy Benson Marketing for review purposes.
+Ready to buy?
+Check your local retailers.

 At the heart of a river junction at a special estate in California lies McManis Family Vineyards, where five generations of family farmers have perfected the art of growing fruit with outstanding depth of flavor.
 Our winemaking team then crafts that fruit into beautiful wines for everyday enjoyment.